New Programs Available. Book Now.

 McCormack will be among the featured artists in the 2019 National Storytelling Network Summit Performers Showcase, and is the annual facilitator of the traditional NJ Festival Story Slam.

-Among her affiliations are: NJ state liaison for the National Storytelling Network, co-chair of the NJ Jersey Storytelling Festival, and president of Patchwork: A Storytelling Guild, as well as member of the board of the Lehigh Valley Storytelling Guild, and member of other various and related organizations.
+Among her affiliated roles are: NJ state liaison for the National Storytelling Network, co-chair of the NJ Jersey Storytelling Festival, and president of Patchwork: A Storytelling Guild, as well as member of the board of the Lehigh Valley Storytelling Guild, and member of other various and related cultural and educational organizations.

-You’ll see more of her work this summer on the fringe circuit at various New Jersey and Pennsylvania venues.
+You’ll see more of her work this summer at various New Jersey and Pennsylvania venues.
 Check out the events page.

 McCormack’s mantra: There is a story for every time and purpose under heaven.